Sofic-Dyck shifts: Zeta function of sofic-Dyck shifts

 For $H=M_c,M_r$, we have

 We also have

 The same equality holds for ${M_r}^*C$.
 We finally get

 \end{example} The above formula shows that the zeta function of a sofic-Dyck shift is a $\Z$-algebraic series.
-It is proved in \cite{BealBlockeletDima2014b} that the zeta function of a finite-type-Dyck shifts is an $\N$-algebraic function, \ie that it is the generating series of an unambiguous context-free language.
+It is proved in \cite{BealBlockeletDima2014b} that the zeta function of a finite-type-Dyck shifts is the generating series of an unambiguous context-free language, \ie is an $\N$-algebraic function.
 We conjecture that the result also holds for sofic-Dyck shifts.

 There is no known criterion for a $\Z$-algebraic series with coefficients in $\N$ to be $\N$-algebraic but there are some necessary conditions on the asymptotic behavior of the coefficients (see the Drmota-Lalley-Woods Theorem in \cite[VII.6.1]{FlajoletSedgewick2009} and recent insights from Banderier and Drmota in \cite{BanderierDrmota2013, BanderierDrmota2013b}).